Medieinstitutet/fsu24d-systemutveckling-uppgift-2-saas-kontohantering-innoVeraz/README.md

+## 📬 Password Reset and Email Delivery
+The reset email might be cought in your spam or bin.
+Make sure you check them.

 # Newsletter Management SaaS Application

 A Laravel-based Software-as-a-Service (SaaS) application for managing newsletters, subscriptions, and user accounts.
 This project demonstrates role-based access control, relationship management, and Laravel best practices.